Azure-Samples/dab-library-demo-containers/README.md

     --detach mcr.microsoft.com/mssql/server:2022-latest
 ```

+> [!NOTE]
+> When running Docker on an ARM chip-based machine, ensure to include the --platform linux/amd64 option in your docker run command.

 You can use your preferred tool to execute the SQL script to create the sample database.
 However, I recommend using Azure Data Studio.
 If you are unfamiliar with Azure Data Studio, you can learn more you can learn more in Azure Data Studio here: [aka.ms/azuredatastudio](https://aka.ms/azuredatastudio).

 Connect to your SQL Server container using localhost as server name, 1401 as port, and SA user and password.
 Then, execute the [library.azure-sql.sql](Scripts/library.azure-sql.sql) file included in this repository to create the library database and all its objects.